IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/guide/04-read-projection.md

 });
 ```

-The above example uses the `AddEventItemProjectionBuilder<TEventItem, TProjectionBuilder>(...)` method.
+The above example uses the `AddEventItemProjectionBuilder<TEventItem, TProjectionKey, TProjectionBuilder>(...)` method.
 Your first specify the `EventItem` type you are going to process and second the builder that will process the events.

 You then specify a processor name, this is the description of the processors intent.
 The next is the instance name, this is the physical processor.
 This is used when load balancing changes across multiple nodes.
 You can read more on how the [Azure Cosmos DBs change feed processor library uses this here.](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/change-feed-processor)